 Because my mother cannot understand Waray and some of them cannot speak Cebuano, they used the Filipino language.

 I will be sharing a few stories here.
 I'll just not include a few depressing ones.

 One mother shared that during the typhoon, she has to climb on the window.
-She had a two-month old baby in which she just placed in a basin.
+She has a two-month old baby in which she just placed in a basin.
 One of her hands kept hold on the basin and the other one is holding some iron-handle thing on the window for support.
 Another child of hers was holding on to her school bag.
 She then told her child to let go of the bag because they have to focus on surviving.

 Another parent shared that they were praying the rosary when the typhoon hit.
 Her mother, a retired teacher, was the one leading the prayer.
 After a while, she noticed water coming inside of the house.
 Her mother told them to get inside the car, so that if the water level keeps on rising, they'll leave immediately to higher grounds.
-When they got inside the car, they still kept on praying.
+When they got inside the car, they kept on praying.
 After a while, they noticed that water is coming inside.
 They decided to get out of the car and ran upstairs.
-It was such a blessing that they did because the moment they reached the second floor, water came rushing in and the car was washed away.
+It was such a blessing that they did because the moment they reached the second floor, water came rushing in and the car was carried by the current away.

 After the typhoon, we all know and saw in the news that they literally have nothing to eat or drink.
 We even heard about the looting.

 Her grade-two child was suffering from fever a few days after the typhoon struck.
 Her child slowly showed signs of LBM.
 Since they had no medicine, she decided to go to the Air Base so that they could come to their relatives here in Cebu.
 But then they were told that they had to prioritize the elderly, the children and the sick, so they had to wait.